 No. 23 Minnesota hands No. 7 Michigan 1st loss in 75-57 romp

-MINNEAPOLIS (AP) -- Liam Robbins had 22 points and eight rebounds in 22 minutes to lead No. 23 Minnesota to a 75-57 victory over No. 7 Michigan on Saturday, handing the Wolverines their first loss.
+MINNEAPOLIS — When two of the Big Ten’s best and tallest players faced off just last week, Michigan’s Hunter Dickinson made his 7-foot-1 mark on a decisive win over Minnesota.

-According to Minnesota's research, this is the most consecutive ranked opponents for any NCAA team since St. John's played eight Top 25 teams in a row in 2011.
+Liam Robbins and his teammates stepped up in a big way to avoid the repeat.

-Chaundee Brown Jr. scored 14 points and Isaiah Livers added 11 points for the Wolverines (11-1, 6-1), who played without senior guard Eli Brooks due to a foot injury suffered in a recent practice.
+Robbins had 22 points and eight rebounds in 22 minutes to lead No. 23 Minnesota to a 75-57 victory on Saturday, handing No. 7 Michigan its first loss while holding Dickinson to a season-low nine points.

-The Gophers were back in their happy place after five days to recuperate and refocus from decisive defeats last week at Michigan and Iowa.
-Given that they're not playing in front of fans, with no raucous student sections to create an energy boost at home or a daunting distraction on the road, the Gophers have displayed a remarkably split personality this season.
+“We challenged Liam: `You’re a junior.
+He’s a freshman.
+He’s a really good freshman, but you’ve got to act like the junior in this one,”‘ Minnesota coach Richard Pitino said.

-Their four losses - all to Big Ten teams ranked in the top 14 of the latest poll and all away from home - have come by an average margin of 19.8 points.
+Eric Curry chipped in while Robbins was out with first-half foul trouble and finished with six points and three steals to fluster Dickinson, who had 28 points on 12-for-15 shooting in the last game against the Gophers.

-Robbins made all three of his 3-point attempts in the second half and exacted some revenge on Hunter Dickinson, who got the better of him in the first matchup of the 7-footers and two of the best big men in the nation.
-Dickinson, who had 28 points against the Gophers at home while going 12 for 15 from the floor, scored nine points and had five turnovers.
+“He’s probably never been in that frustration spot.
+He’s always been the dominator, the centerpiece,” said Isaiah Livers, who had 11 points for the Wolverines.
+“Hunter’s a smart kid, though.
+Like everybody else on this team, he’s resilient.”

-The Gophers missed their first 12 attempts from 3-point range, too often settling for a long try against Michigan's intense ball pressure.
-Their own defense, against the best-shooting team in the Big Ten, was more than good enough to cover up for the shot selection issues.
+Chaundee Brown Jr. scored 14 points for the Wolverines (11-1, 6-1), who played without senior guard Eli Brooks due to a foot injury from a recent practice.

-The Wolverines had seven turnovers in the first seven minutes and just never established a rhythm in their half court.
+Their half-court flow constantly disrupted, the Wolverines never led.
+Third-leading scorer Franz Wagner went scoreless in the first half.
 The Gophers had a 13-4 edge in fast-break points, 23-9 in scoring off turnovers.

-Robbins picked up a reckless second foul less than four minutes into the game, but during the extended bench stay Eric Curry ably filled in and finished with six points and three steals.
+Brown swished a corner 3-pointer to make it 41-35 with 13:58 left, but Robbins and the Gophers immediately took over after that without letting up.

-Livers hit a 3-pointer late in the first half to slice Minnesota's lead to 24-21, the only time Michigan was within one possession since the opening minutes of the game.
-Brown swished a corner 3-pointer to make it 41-35 with 13:58 left, but Robbins and the Gophers almost immediately took over after that without letting up.
+“That was supposed to be our run,” Livers said.
+“They had a great game plan.
+They were prepared.”

 SATURDAY, IN THE BARN